Sudhss/chat-app/README.md

 # Flux - Real-time Chat Application

-## Notice : Under Progress, does not work rn
+## Notice : Under Progress, does not work right now

 ## Overview
 Flux is a high-performance, real-time chat application built with modern C++ and WebSockets.
 It provides a responsive web interface for real-time messaging with a focus on performance and scalability.